Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Data

-Climate change has become a central concern globally, and managing climate risk exposure through investment strategies has emerged as a key decision-making factor for investors \cite{lu2025climate}.
-Climate risk, particularly physical climate risk, can increase market uncertainty and reduce investment incentives, thereby inhibiting the development of green finance markets.
-In this context, drawing on the methodology proposed by Guo et al. \cite{guo2024impact}, this study constructs a Climate Physical Risk Index (CPRI) based on region-specific meteorological observations and incorporates it as one of the explanatory variables in the model.
+A higher climate physical risk may increase regional economic vulnerability to extreme weather, potentially affecting energy use, industrial output, and investment patterns, which in turn can influence CEI.
+In this context, drawing on the methodology proposed by \cite{guo2024impact}, this study constructs a Climate Physical Risk Index (CPRI) based on region-specific meteorological observations and incorporates it as one of the explanatory variables in the model.
 To capture both the intensity and frequency of extreme weather events, the CPRI evaluates physical climate risk across four dimensions: extreme low temperature, extreme high temperature, extreme rainfall, and extreme drought.
 Based on daily meteorological data from local stations, the annual number of days exceeding each threshold is calculated for every province.
-To ensure comparability across provinces, each of the four sub-indices is standardized.
-The overall CPRI is then computed as the weighted average of these standardized sub-indices.
-A higher CPRI value indicates greater exposure to physical climate risk in a given region.
+In order to maintain comparability across provinces, the four sub-indices are rescaled to the same interval and then aggregated into a single value indicator.
+As a result, a higher CPRI value indicates greater exposure to physical climate risk in a given region.